Garllon/ruby-mentorship/lessons/4-practise.md

 - eggs => 1
 - sausage => 3.7

-All prices are of course in VADER DOLLAR.
+All prices are of course in VADER DOLLAR 💲.

 <details>
 <summary>Possible Solution</summary>